-The commitments and minimum actions harmonize and align existing practices in the International Red Cross and Red Crescent Movement (Movement).
-They ensure a consistent approach to how we engage with and are accountable to vulnerable and crisis-affected people and communities.
-They also recognize and respect the specific mandates, roles, responsibilities and capacities of National Societies, the IFRC and the ICRC.
+The commitments and minimum actions aim to harmonize and align existing practices in the International Red Cross and Red Crescent Movement (Movement) and ensure that there is a consistent approach to how we engage with and are accountable to vulnerable and crisis-affected people and communities, while recognizing and respecting the specific mandates, roles, responsibilities and capacities of National Societies, the IFRC and the ICRC.

-This annex also includes a draft performance-measurement framework.
-That framework sets out proposed outcomes, indicators and benchmarks for including the commitments and minimum actions into policies, programmes and operations.1 The IFRC, ICRC and National Societies will refine, test and adapt this with a view to developing a harmonized approach to monitoring and reporting back to the Council of Delegates on progress towards implementation of these community- engagement and accountability commitments within the Movement.
+This annex also includes a draft performance-measurement framework setting out proposed outcomes, indicators and benchmarks to orient how to integrate the commitments and minimum actions into policies, programmes and operations.
+This work will be refined, tested and adapted for use by the IFRC, ICRC and National Societies with a view to developing a harmonized approach to monitoring and reporting back to the Council of Delegates on progress towards implementation of these community-engagement and accountability commitments within the Movement.